casmatheus/BumpAllocator/README.md

 ## Testing

-Testing BumpAllocator is as Compiling and Running BaTests.c in The Tests Folder
+To Test BumpAllocator Just Compile and Run `BaTests.c` in The `tests` Folder

 Currently, The Library Has Only Been Tested on Windows.